 - you feel like living your life for others rather than for yourself

 These are just a few signs that you don’t live your life by your design.
 If you can identify with some of them, please, know that it’s fine.
 Your whole life is a journey; it’s not about a perfection.
 It’s only about how you feel on your life journey.
 Do you feel happy and fulfilled?
 If so then I’m very happy for you.
 If not, what is holding you back?

 Most of us want to, at least subconsciously, make our family happy by doing what they expect us to do.
 This can be smaller things like cleaning the house or bigger matters like choosing a college and work up to their wise.
 Our desires are often mixed with others’ expectations and opinions that take the time to know what we want.

 What would you want if you wouldn’t have to care about anyone else?
 Allow yourself to dream and dream big.
 Being honest is the first step to realizing what you want.

 Look at the things you’re doing and ask yourself what is your why.
 Take one activity after another and keep yourself asking what is the intention until you get an honest answer.

 Let’s say that you wash dishes so that you don’t have a mess in your house.
-But maybe there is an even deeper underlying reason which is to relax your mind or to show love and appreciation to your family.
+But maybe there is an even deeper underlying reason to relax your mind to show love and appreciation to your family.
 When you know your deepest intention, it empowers you to either do it with more joy or do it less because you do it out of fear.